 In terms of specific companies, IBM is the current leader of artificial intelligence and software patents.
 IBM currently has over 8,000 patent applications, followed by Microsoft with over 5,000 patent applications.
 Toshiba and Samsung are companies that are also high on the list of total artificial intelligence patents.

 The WIPO recently released a report based on a detailed study of recent artificial intelligence patents.
 It found that:

 - Machine learning is the dominant artificial intelligence technique disclosed in patents;

-- For artificial intelligence functional applications, computer vision (which includes image recognition) is the most popular to be patented; and
+- For AI-related patent applications, computer vision (which includes image recognition) is the most popular to be patented; and

 - Transportation and telecommunication are the top fields for artificial intelligence applications.